ecarnovsky/how-long-is-this-playlist-extension/README.md

 # How Long is This Playlist?
 This browser extension allows you to see the total time it will take you to get through a YouTube playlist.
 It works on Edge, Chrome, and Firefox.
+I also made a webpage version that can be accessed [here](playlistlengthcalculator.netlify.app/).

 ## Download
 Get it from the Firefox add-on store [here](https://addons.mozilla.org/en-US/firefox/addon/how-long-is-this-playlist/).